julianamedeiros/SQL-Retail-Analysis/README.md

 	- Are certain products more prone to returns?

 2. Customer behaviour
-	- Who are our top buyers? (demographic segmentation)
+	- Who are our top buyers?
-	- Whats the average order value of customers?
+	- Whats the average order value (AOV) of customers?
 	- Do younger customers buy different products than older ones?
 	- Are return rates higher for certain age groups?